jcmuller/build_status_server/README.md

 # Build Notifier
 [![Build Status](https://secure.travis-ci.org/jcmuller/build_status_server.png?branch=master)](http://travis-ci.org/jcmuller/build_status_server)

-This utility is part of an XFD (eXtreeme Feedback Device) solution designed and built for my employer [ChallengePost](http://challengepost.com).
+This utility is part of an XFD (eXtreme Feedback Device) solution designed and built for my employer [ChallengePost](http://challengepost.com).
 It works in conjunction with our [Jenkins](http://jenkins-ci.org) Continuous Integration server (and its